Biden pledges solidarity with Israelis and suggests 'other team' to blame for Gaza hospital blast

 “The civilized world must unite to defeat Hamas," he said.

-The possibility of improved relations between Israel and its Arab neighbors appears to be dimming; Israel has been preparing for a potential ground invasion of Gaza in response to Hamas' attacks.
+The possibility of improved relations between Israel and its Arab neighbors has dimmed considerably with the outbreak of the Israel-Hamas war.
+Israel has been preparing for a potential ground invasion of Gaza in response to Hamas' attacks.

 Protests swept through the region after the blast at the hospital, which had been treating wounded Palestinians and sheltering many more who were seeking a refuge from the fighting.